 The group will normally meet on a quarterly basis, but where appropriate will discuss and decide on issues by email between formal meetings.
 Exceptionally additional meetings may be called at short notice to discuss matters of urgency.

 Ad-hoc and time limited sub-groups to address specific topics and issues will be set up and disbanded as considered necessary by the group.

 The minutes, terms of reference, and a list of representatives and the organisations they represent will be published online.

 The secretary of the group will liaise with secretaries of other consultation forums to ensure issues are discussed in the most suitable forum, and thus to avoid duplication.
 Minutes from other forums and sub-groups will be shared meetings.

 Action points will be recorded by the secretary, and representatives will be advised of progress by email between meetings.

 We will review and evaluate the forums every 6 to 12 months and refresh the Terms of Reference.

-Minutes from December 2014 to December 2016 are available via The National Archives.
+Minutes from December 2014 to December 2017 are available on The National Archives website.

 Minutes from the Employment Consultation Forumm which this group replaced in December 2014, are also available.